iicsydney601/bluemix-db2-cli-mate/README.md

 Congratulations, you have just successfully link your app container to your Dropbox account.
+The advantage of using Dropbox API over Dropbox Linux client is that Dropbox API does not synchronize with cloud storage automatically therefore you are safe to use your existing Dropbox account.
 Run "`dropbox.api help`" to get a list of available commands.
 For instance, to upload the local.tar file from the container to the Dropbox's root directory, we would issue:

 	$ 	dropbox-api put local.tar dropbox:/